-Change Management is Key to appropriate selection and configuration of new Apps.
+Why is Change Management a key to appropriate selection and configuration of new Apps?

 Industry 4.0, Big Data and Analytics, IoT and AI are changing business performance.
 Companies are developing new mindsets in terms of data, knowledge, product lifecycle, business lifecycle and go to market strategies, just to name a few.
 The use of IIoT’s connectedness as a technology is so enormous that businesses are having a hard time assessing its impact on their decision-making process and still working out new ways to view, consume and sell or value their data.

 Technology solutions are increasingly complex and there is a sense of having to read the fine print.
 Even for those who do this every day, it requires complete commitment to learning technology and staying current.